weisrc/typem/README.md

 - `@typem/binary` for Binary serialization and deserialization.
 - `@typem/drizzle` for Drizzle ORM support.

+ If you have ideas for new packages of functionality, please open an issue on the GitHub Repository.

+## Objective

+The ideal scenario is to use a single annotated type for various tasks such as validation, JSON schema generation, serialization, database schema creation, and more.
+However, achieving this in all cases may not be feasible.
+This project aims to bring us a step closer to that goal with less boilerplate code and tree-shaking in mind.

 ## Installation

 `typem` should be installed as a dependency.
 See the individual package documentation for installation instructions.